alexjolong/pied_piper_proj2/README.md

 - Analysis of Customer file:
    - Distinct customer IDs: 19,759 , number of rows: 19,760.
 There are two instances of one of the same record.
 This turns out to be CustomerID 17,829: Stefanie Smith
    - Customer IDs range from 1 to 19579, as expected.
+   - We look for any first or last names that are invalid names (don't start with an alphabetical).
+There aren't any, but there are 49 names with letters not in the simple alphabet set [a-zA-Z].
+For example "Jésus", "Yao-Qiang", and "Ty Loren".
+These all look like valid names, so we see no problems here.
+   - The same process for last names reveals 89 non-simple last names, but no invalid or missing last names.
+   - There are 8,334 records with blank middle initials.
+11,426 have alphabetical middle initials, and none have any invalid middle initials.
+No problems here.
+- Analysis of Employees file:
    -

 # Partitioning Performance